ConnorDeMeyer/Visual-Nonogram-Solver/README.md

 ![recursive backtracking 1](https://user-images.githubusercontent.com/68373215/148687196-deedc72e-cce3-410c-9c86-3b687a0b141e.png)

-The algorithm will go over follow each path until it reaches either a non valid square that doesn't work with the puzzle or the end, which finishes the algorithm.
+The algorithm will follow each path until it reaches either a non valid square that contradicts the hints of the puzzle or it reaches the end, which finishes the algorithm.
 Every time a new square is filled in or left empty, we check the hints on the left and top sides to check if there is still a possible solution.
-Once it finds a square that doesn't fit, it will 'prune' the remaining possible paths following that square.
+Once it finds a square that doesn't fit, it will _prune_ the remaining possible paths following that square.
 Then it will do the same with the other value (filled/empty) and if that one also doesn't fit it means that one of the previous squares must be wrong and the one before it must change.

 ![recursive backtracking 2](https://user-images.githubusercontent.com/68373215/148687185-8a85c4c4-fca3-42be-8d95-74b47de2a9ec.png)